Captain-FLAM/PERFECTwall/README.md

 - Simply allow/deny necessary services by groups, day by day.
 (e.g : Local Area Network (LAN), Windows Update, Visual Studio, etc.)
 - Intelligently advise on actions to take for obscure Windows services with a comprehensive information panel.
-(e.g : Netbios connection → « Are you using a local network? » YES/NO : Disallow all local network services at once)
+(e.g : _(HomeGroup)_ p2psvc → « Are you using a local network? » YES/NO : Disallow all local network services at once)
 - And in the future and for the most paranoid of you who don't trust Microsoft's WFP, I would like to be able to develop an NDIS 6.0 driver in the same spirit as « WinpkFilter » (which is not open-source)

 **Bonus** : I like to see my network activity at a glance and apart from Comodo none have a visual indicator, except of course **PERFECT wall** !